abpframework/abp/docs/en/Authorization.md

 ### Overriding a Permission by a Custom Policy

 If you define and register a policy to the ASP.NET Core authorization system with the same name of a permission, your policy will override the existing permission.
-This is a powerful way to extend authorization for a pre-built module that you are using in your application.
+This is a powerful way to extend the authorization for a pre-built module that you are using in your application.

 See [policy based authorization](https://docs.microsoft.com/en-us/aspnet/core/security/authorization/policies) document to learn how to define a custom policy.